cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_SPOOL_DIR                     Location of the upstream spooler scratch directories; the read-only CernVM-FS moint point and copy-on-write storage reside here.
 CVMFS_STRATUM0                      URL of the master copy (*stratum0*) of this specific repository.
 CVMFS_STRATUM1                      URL of the Stratum1 HTTP server for this specific repository.
+CVMFS_UID_MAP                       Path of a file for the mapping of file owner user ids.
 CVMFS_UNION_DIR                     Mount point of the union file system for copy-on-write semantics of CernVM-FS.
 Here, changes to the repository are performed (see :ref:`sct_repocreation_update`).
 CVMFS_UNION_FS_TYPE                 Defines the union file system to be used for the repository. |br| (currently `aufs` and `overlayfs` are fully supported)
 CVMFS_UPSTREAM_STORAGE              Upstream spooler description defining the basic upstream storage type and configuration.